minetest-tools/mtmediasrv/readme.md

 Several example config and service units are provided as an example on how to deploy this service.

+It is recommended to use the mtmediasrv.service and cp that file to /etc/systemd/system, and then enable it with `systemctl daemon-reload;
+systemctl enable mtmediasrv`.

+Copy the `mtmediasrv.yaml` file to `/etc/`, and configure the paths to point to the right locations.
+Your webroot should be empty, as it will be filled by the daemon automatically.

 Once you have configured your web server properly so that it serves up the static content files by hash, point the mtmediasrv to the same folder and it will talk to minetest clients that request media